dejisec/tattletale-rs/README.md

 - The tool processes input files in a streaming, line-by-line fashion to minimize memory usage.
 - For files whose size is at or above `--mmap-threshold`, memory-mapped I/O is used for faster scanning with low overhead.
 - Set `--mmap-threshold 0` to disable mmap entirely (pure buffered streaming).
+- Parallel loading: with `--parallel`, DIT, POT, and target files are parsed concurrently across files (using Rayon).
+Results are identical to sequential mode; ordering of internal processing may differ.

 ## Testing